FrankBijnen/ExifToolGui/Docs/Readme GeoCoding.txt

+Starting from version V6.3.0 a new GeoCode provider for reverse geocoding has been added.
+You can obtain the City, State and Country from GPS Coordinates, by selecting 'ExifTool geolocation' as Geocode provider.
+It uses a feature available in ExifTool V12.78.
+For more background info: https://exiftool.org/geotag.html#Geolocation

+In order to be compatible with the ExifTool function the existing functions have modified.

+Exiftool writes to location found into tags: XMP:photoshop:City, XMP:photoshop:State, XMP:photoshop:Country and -XMP-iptcCore:CountryCode
+In previous versions Gui wrote the info to -XMP-iptcExt:LocationShownCity, -XMP-iptcExt:LocationShownProvinceState and -XMP-iptcExt:LocationShownCountryName
+Depending on the setting only the CountryCode was written into -XMP-iptcExt:LocationShownCountryName or the full countryName.
+Starting with V6.3.0 Gui will write in the photoshop and then iptcExt tags.
+You can choose in preferences if you want the CountryCode, or the full CountryName displayed.
+If CountryCode is empty, and CountryName not it will display the CountryName.

 Lessons learned from user testing.

 A few users have done some testing with GeoCoding.
 A few issues found are resolved in code, other issues are worth documenting.